SomeWeekendReading/someweekendreading.github.io/quotes.md

 [_Hercules Oetaeus_](https://en.wikipedia.org/wiki/Hercules_Oetaeus) (authorship disputed)

-"It is not for the dignity of a judge, when he comes to pronounce the fatal sentence, to express any emotions of anger… for he condemns the vice, not the man… nor is there any need of an angry magistrate for the punishment of foolish and wicked men."
+"It is not for the dignity of a judge, when he comes to pronounce the fatal sentence, to express any emotions of anger&hellip; for he condemns the vice, not the man… nor is there any need of an angry magistrate for the punishment of foolish and wicked men."
 &mdash; [Seneca](https://en.wikipedia.org/wiki/Seneca_the_Younger),
 [_De Ira_ (On Anger)](https://en.wikipedia.org/wiki/De_Ira)